bitmaks/gatsby-starter-texblog/README.md

 ## 🎓 Learning Gatsby
 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
-Here are some places to start:

 ## 🙌 Contributing
 Contributions are appreciated and accepted [via Github](https://github.com/aaaakshat/gatsby-starter-texblog), from improvements on the source code to making this readme better.